-23andMe is finally allowed to tell you if you have the genes for Parkinsons
+23andMe is finally allowed to tell you if you have the genes for Parkinson’s

 Flying car maker AeroMobil picks up $3.2M to help it move toward production

-The Food and Drug Administration finally gave 23andMe a long sought-after green light today to sell genetic tests and their accompanying health risk reports to consumers for up to ten diseases, including late onset Alzheimers and Parkinson’s.
+The Food and Drug Administration finally gave 23andMe a long sought-after green light today to sell to consumers genetic tests and their accompanying health risk reports for up to 10 diseases, including late-onset Alzheimer’s and Parkinson’s.

 In November 2013, the FDA put a moratorium on 23andMe’s ability to provide any health information associated with its personal genome testing.
 Then a sliver of hope opened up in October 2015, when the FDA allowed the company to provide health and carrier status for those who might pass on a rare genetic disease.
 Shortly before that, and as sort of a trial run before opening up the floodgates, 23andMe was able to test for a genetic carrier disease called Bloom Syndrome, a rare recessive gene disorder characterized by shorter height and a predisposition to develop cancer.

-This morning the FDA announced it would allow 23andMe to also provide consumers with information on ten more diseases, including the following:
+This morning the FDA announced it would allow 23andMe to also provide consumers with information on 10 more diseases, including the following:

 - Parkinson’s disease, a nervous system disorder impacting movement;